 *Please be aware that most electrical boxes have requirements for leaving plenty of space around them.
-Always read any labels or contact the utility companies for proper guidelines before securing structures around utility boxes.
-Safe is always best.*
+Always read any labels or contact utility companies for proper guidelines before securing structures around utility boxes.*

 During warmer weather, you may keep a garden hose next to the exterior faucet.
 While hose storage reels work fine, consider a wood box a cute, decorative hose storage option!

-Larger utility boxes can be challenging to hide from view due to their size.
-Many containers are painted green to blend in with natural surroundings.
-This is why we recommend using green camouflage.
-Shrubs, ornamental grasses, or flowering bushes with evergreen foliage would be best.
-Avoid using a tree, as it won't effectively conceal the box, and its expansive root system could damage underground pipes.
-If shrubs don't work in your space, consider a lattice privacy screen or the like--just ensure one can easily remove it for necessary access.
+Larger utility boxes can be challenging to hide from view.
+Many containers are painted green to blend in with the natural surroundings.
+This is why we recommend using green "camouflage" surrounding the box.
+Shrubs, ornamental grasses, or flowering bushes with evergreen foliage are best.
+Avoid planting a tree nearby, as it won't effectively conceal the box, and its expansive root system could damage underground pipes.
+If shrubs don't work in your space, consider a lattice privacy screen or something similar that is easily removable.

 Similarly, you can easily hide small electrical boxes or sewer lids in a landscape design with shrubs or flowers.
 Ensure to plant evergreen foliage for year-round coverage, and you're set!
 Another option is to purchase appropriately-sized faux rock covers.
 Designed to look like boulders or large rocks, these cover smaller boxes and vertical pipes and are both effective camouflage and easy to remove!

-With recycling and garbage cans, hiding them while keeping them easily accessible is a challenge.
+Hiding recycling and garbage cans while keeping them easily accessible is a challenge.
 Thankfully, we're here to help!
 Several models and sizes of storage sheds are available that work great, or you can opt to DIY a lattice fence on the side of your house to block their view.
 Whichever option works best for your landscape and budget, we recommend painting the structure the same color as your house.
-Not only will it then coordinate beautifully with your home, but then the lattice will become the perfect place for climbing flowers to grow!
-It will become a gorgeous décor point in your landscape design.
+Not only will it coordinate beautifully with your home, but the lattice will also become the perfect place for climbing flowers to grow!
+It will become a gorgeous décor piece in your landscape design.